Ashley-P/mytui/Documentation.md

     tui_checkbox() creates an sWidget struct with the internal type of CHECKBOX and returns a pointer to it.

     tui_radiobutton() creates an sWidget struct with the internal type of RADIOBUTTON and returns a pointer to it.

+    tui_canvas() creates an sWidget struct with the internal type of CANVAS and returns a pointer to it.

+    tui_field() creates an sWidget struct with the internal type of FIELD and returns a pointer to it.

     tui_radiobutton_link() creates an sRadiobuttonLink struct.